MichaelCade/90DaysOfDevOps/Days/day88.md

 ### Execution Walkthrough

-Before we get hands on we should take a look at the workflow that Kanister takes in protecting application data.
-Firstly our controller is deployed using helm into our Kubernetes cluster, Kanister lives within its own namespace.
-We take our Blueprint of which there are many community supported blueprints available, we will cover this in more detail shortly.
+Before we get hands-on we should take a look at the workflow that Kanister takes in protecting application data.
+Firstly our controller is deployed using helm into our Kubernetes cluster, Kanister lives within its namespace.
+We take our Blueprint of which there are many community-supported blueprints available, we will cover this in more detail shortly.
 We then have our database workload.

 ![](Images/Day88_Data2.png)